SalomePlatform/sat/doc/src/commands/clean.rst

   * **--sources_without_dev**:

-    | Do not clean the products in development mode.
+    | Do not clean the products in development mode,
-    | have they VCS_ commits pending?
+    | (they could have VCS_ commits pending).